aragon/aragon-court/docs/8-testing-guide/readme.md

 ### 8.1.4.
 Local

+> Unless you are familiar with using a local Aragon development environment, we recommend skipping ahead to Section 8.2 and using one of the other available testing instances (Usability/ Rinkeby/ Ropsten).

 To deploy a local instance of Aragon Court you will need to clone the deployment scripts first:

 ```bash